How to enable Game Mode on Mac for non-native games

 We ran into this while testing Assetto Corsa on Mac with AirPods Pro.

 The game was running well, the wheel felt right, and force feedback was working through Torqer.
-But the audio felt wrong.
-Engine sound, kerbs and shifts were just delayed enough to be distracting.
-At first I assumed this was simply the cost of using Bluetooth headphones for sim racing.
+But the audio felt wrong: engine sound, kerbs and shifts were just delayed enough to be distracting.
+At first we assumed this was simply the cost of using Bluetooth headphones for sim racing.

 Then we forced macOS Game Mode on manually before launching Assetto Corsa through CrossOver, and the difference was immediate: AirPods latency became low enough to actually enjoy the game.